abhinavk9757/30-Days-DS/README.md

 # Branches are named as 'Day-1', 'Day-2' ...
 'Day-30'

 # Fork this repo, select a branch, write code and raise a PR
-    Each branch will have a .txt file containing the question
+    Each branch will have the question in readme file